JspBack/iyzipay-go/en.README.md

 - A separate method should be used for payments with registered cards.
 - The carduserKey parameter inside the checkout form that is present in Postman but not documented.
+- Unauthorized (401) errors cause panic (because the error format is different).

 ## License